Editors Reads Verdict

 One of the book’s recurring themes is the fanaticism of Nike’s early employees — the people Knight calls the Buttfaces.
 Bill Bowerman, Knight’s college track coach and co-founder, Jeff Johnson, the first employee who mailed Knight letters daily from his one-man operation on the East Coast, and others were not employees but true believers.
 Knight argues this is the real lesson: you cannot build something exceptional with people who treat it as a job.
 The origin story of the brand’s most iconic elements — the Swoosh designed by a student for $35, the name suggested by Johnson in a dream, the waffle sole created when Bowerman poured rubber into his wife’s waffle iron — demythologises Nike while making it more remarkable.

 Shoe Dog is not a business framework.
 Knight does not distil his experience into principles or actionable lessons.
 It is a memoir in the truest sense — a vivid, immersive account of what it felt like to build one of the world’s most recognised brands.
-Bill Gates has called it one of his favourite books of all time, and it is easy to understand why.
+Honest readers will note the discomfort, too: by his own admission Knight misled banks and partners and put his staff under enormous strain, and some come away questioning the man even as they admire the storyteller.
+Both Bill Gates and Warren Buffett have named it among their favourite books, and it is easy to understand why.
 The lessons, if you draw them, are implicit: that building something great requires obsession, team, and a tolerance for chaos and uncertainty that most people cannot sustain.
 Read it not to learn how to build a company but to understand what it actually costs.

 Ready to Read Shoe Dog?